 If your dog requires pain medication, your veterinarian might prescribe buprenorphine, marketed under the brand name Buprenex.
 While Buprenex is only approved for human use by the U.S. Food and Drug Administration, veterinarians are allowed to prescribe the drug for extralabel use under the FDA's Animal Medicinal Drug Use Clarification Act of 1994.
 Most dogs tolerate the drug quite well, but side effects can occur.

-Buprenex for Dogs
+Buprenex for dogs

-One benefit of Buprenex is that it is almost impossible for a dog to overdose on the drug.
-That's because additional amounts of the drug doesn't increase the effect, per se, but makes the effect last longer.
 Some dogs may be allergic to Buprenex.
+If your dog has had an allergic reaction to other opioid drugs, Buprenex should not be used for them.
 Signs of an allergic reaction include hives or facial swelling.
-Call your vet immediately if your dog appears to have an allergic reaction.
+Call your veterinarian immediately if your dog appears to have an allergic reaction.

 Buprenex should be used with caution in dogs with hypothyroidism, kidney, liver or heart disease or Addison's disease.
 Pregnant or lactating dogs should not receive this drug.
 Use with caution in dogs with respiratory disease, as Buprenex can sometimes slow breathing rates.
 Don't use a flea dip or flea collar containing amitraz on your pet while they take Buprenex, or for two weeks after treatment.
 It's possible the combination of these two drugs could cause high blood pressure or high body temperature.